Raffi: Personal life

 In 1975, Raffi married Deborah Pike, a kindergarten teacher and high school classmate; they divorced in 1991.
 He became a vegetarian in 1980.

 Although Raffi's music is geared towards children, Raffi has never had any children himself.

 He owned a home on Salt Spring Island in British Columbia from 2008 until 2024, when he put the property on the market.
-He has been an outspoken critic of American President Donald Trump, especially regarding the effects of his policies on children and youth.
+He has been a critic of American President Donald Trump, especially regarding the effects of his policies on children and youth.